Is there a Best Way to Take Notes for Professionals?

 Handwriting Apps let you write with your finger or stylus directly on your Tablet Screen.
 This technology is developing but both the experience and the result does not provide an Effective nor Productive way of Taking Notes.

 Conversely, the Smartpen Technology is very promising.
 Smartpens let you take Notes on Paper that are automatically digitized (often with a tiny infra-red camera and using special paper).
-An exemple of promising Smartpen Technology is LiveScribe.

 Combine this Technology with a Handwriting Recognition Technology and a whole new way of Note-Taking emerges.